Pharmacy Tech Classes New York City, NY

 • Have a high school diploma or GED

-Tuition for the program is $1,299 and includes textbooks, registration fee, certificate, and materials.
+Tuition for the program is $1,299 and includes textbooks and materials, registration fee, certificate, and 24/7 learner support.

 • Website: http://lehman.edu/